NNienn/Radm/README.md

 ## Threat Model

 The system is designed to detect **memory injection techniques and anomalous inter-container network behavior in IPv4 cgroup v2 environments**.
-For a complete description of what the system does and does not protect against, see [Appendix A of the specification](RADM_SPEC.md).

 ## License